StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 - `py -3 -m unittest test__eaxs_to_tagged.py`
 	- This tests the EAXS to tagged EAXS workflow without actually calling CoreNLP or Lynx.

-You can also test CoreNLP by starting it and going to the correct local URL, i.e. "localhost:9003".
-To save time, it is recommended to only enter *very* short text (e.g. "George Washington").
+Of course, you can also test CoreNLP directly by starting it and going to the correct local URL, i.e. "localhost:9003".
+To save time, it is recommended to only enter *very* short text (e.g. "North Carolina").

-## Sample Files
+## Using the command line

+All of the unit tests have command line options.

+To see the options and usage examples simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.

 Sample files are located in the "./tomes\_tool/tests/sample_files" directory.

-The sample files can be used with the Python unit test scripts.
+The sample files can be used with the command line options of some of the Python unit test scripts.

-To test these scripts on sample files, simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.
+# Main scripts
+TOMES Tool consists of two high level scripts:

+* tagger.py
+	* This creates a "tagged" version of a source EAXS file.
+* entities.py
+	* This creates a Stanford CoreNLP compliant dictionary of custom pattern for NER by reading the data in a defined Excel template.

+Both scripts can be used as native Python classes or as command line scripts.

+## Using each module with Python
+To get started, import a module and run help().

+Example:

+	Python 3.6.0 (v3.6.0:41df79263a11, Dec 23 2016, 08:06:12) [MSC v.1900 64 bit (AM
+	D64)] on win32
+	Type "help", "copyright", "credits" or "license" for more information.
+	>>> from tomes_tool import tagger
+	>>> help(tagger)

-## tagger.py
+## Using tagger.py from the command line

 1. Create an EAXS file via [DarcMailCLI](https://github.com/StateArchivesOfNorthCarolina/DarcMailCLI).
 2. Start the CoreNLP server.